Contractions of hyper-K\"ahler fourfolds and the Brauer group: Introduction

 \section{Introduction}

+A \HK\ variety is a simply-connected smooth projective variety admitting a unique (up to scalar) non-degenerate holomorphic two-form.
 A \HK\ surface is a K3 surface and the divisorial contractions are well-known in this case.
 If $E\subset S$ is a prime divisor on a K3 surface $S$ with $E^2<0$, then $E$ is a smooth rational curve and $E^2=-2$.
 Moreover, $E$ can be contracted to an ODP point and any divisorial contraction with prime exceptional divisor is obtained in this way.
-Our aim is to discuss an analogous statement for \HK\ fourfolds.
+Our aim is to discuss an analogous statement for projective \HK\ fourfolds $X$ of K3$^{[2]}$ type.
+These fourfolds are obtained by deforming the blow-up along the diagonal of the symmetric square of a K3 surface.
+The Beauville-Bogomolov-Fujiki quadratic form on the second cohomology group of $X$ is denoted by $q$.

-Let $X$ be a projective \HK\ fourfold (appropriately general) containing a prime divisor $E\subset X$ with $q(E)<0$ where $q$ is the Beauville-Bogomolov-Fujiki quadratic form on the second cohomology group of $X$.
-Then there is a primitive big and nef divisor (class) $H$ on $X$ such that the map induced by $H$ contracts $E$ to a surface $K$ (possibly after some flops).
+Let $X$ be a projective fourfold of K3$^{[2]}$ type (appropriately general) containing a prime divisor $E\subset X$ with $q(E)<0$.
+Then there is a primitive big and nef divisor (class) $H$ on $X$ such that the map induced by $H$ contracts $E$ to a K3 surface $K$ (possibly after some flops).

-The base $K$ is a symplectic surface, so it is a K3 surface or an abelian surface and for $X$ of K3$^{[2]}$ type it is a K3 surface.
-There are then two possibilities for $q(E)$, it is either $-2$ or $-8$; the first case are the BN (Brill-Noether) contractions whereas the latter case are the HC (Hilbert-Chow) contractions.
+The description of the nef cone of $X$, due to Hassett-Tschinkel \cite{HTnef}, Markman \cite{Markman_surv}, Bayer–Macr\`\i\ \cite{BM}, Bayer–Hassett–Tschinkel \cite{BayerHT}, and Mongardi \cite{Mongardi}, implies that there are then two possibilities for $q(E)$, it is either $-2$ or $-8$; the first case are the BN (Brill-Noether) contractions whereas the latter case are the HC (Hilbert-Chow) contractions.
 In both cases the contraction induces a map $p:E\rightarrow K$ which is a $\PP^1$-fibration over a K3 surface $K$.
-In the HC case this $\PP^1$-fibration is the projectivisation of the tangent bundle of $K$, $E=\PP\cT_K\rightarrow K$.
+In the HC case this $\PP^1$-fibration is the projectivisation of the tangent bundle of $K$, $E=\PP(\cT_K)\rightarrow K$.